kehantan/labbook/docs/protease_assay/protease_activity.rst

 **Procedure**

-*Prepare working buffer*
+*Assay buffer*

 #.
-Add 1 mL of 1 M Tris-HCl stock buffer solution into 4 mL of distilled water to obtain 200 mM of Tris-HCl working buffer  solution at pH 8.5.
+Add 1 mL of 1 M Tris-HCl stock buffer solution into 4 mL of distilled water to obtain 200 mM of Tris-HCl assay buffer solution at pH 8.5.

     * Adjust the volume if necessary.
 The ratio of 1 M Tris-HCl to distilled water needed is 1:4 to make 200 mM Tris-HCl

 #.
 Mix well.
 Vortex if necessary.

-*Protease activity assay*
+*Substrate dilution*

 #.
+Dilute substrate stock from 10 mM to 1 mM using assay buffer 200 mM Tris-HCl, pH 8.5.

+    * Add 20 uL of substrate stock into 180 uL of assay buffer

+*Protease activity*

+#.
 Thaw the purified protease stored in -80 C.
 #.
-Do 1/2 fold serial dilution of protease with working buffer to a final volume sufficient for 39 uL per well.
+Do a 2 fold serial dilution of protease with working buffer to a final volume sufficient for 32 uL per well.

     * Calculate sufficien volume for at least duplicate, triplicate if possible.
+    * 2 fold Serial dilute by adding 200 uL of protease into 200 uL of assay buffer.
+Carry out ~7 dilution.

 #.
-In a 384 well black plate, add 39 uL of the serial diluted protease into each well.
+In a 384 well black plate, add 32 uL of the serial diluted protease into different wells.
 #.
-In the blank well, add 39 uL of buffer.
+In the blank well, add 32 uL of buffer.
 #.
-Add 1 uL of substrate into each well.
+Add 8 uL of diluted substrate into each well, including the blank well.
 #.
-Read plate at 350 nm excitation and 440 nm emission every 30 mins for total duration of 60 mins.
+Read plate at 350 nm excitation and 440 nm emission every 10 mins for total duration of 60 mins.

 **Results**